-For NR bands with FDL_low ≥ 3300 MHz and FUL_low ≥ 3300 MHz, the throughput measurement derived in test procedure shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annex A.3.2 and A.3.3 with parameters specified in Tables 7.6.3.5-3 and 7.6.3.5-4.For NR bands with FDL_low ≥ 3300 MHz and FUL_low ≥ 3300 MHz, the number of spurious response frequencies recorded in the final step of test procedure shall not exceed in each assigned frequency channel when measured using a MHz step size.
-For these exceptions the requirements of clause 7.7 Spurious Response are applicable.
+For NR bands with FDL_low ≥ 3300 MHz and FUL_low ≥ 3300 MHz, the throughput measurement derived in test procedure shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annex A.3.2 and A.3.3 with parameters specified in Tables 7.6.3.5-3 and 7.6.3.5-4 or 7.6.3.5-4a.

+For NR bands with FDL_high ≥ 3300 MHz and FUL_low ≥ 3300 MHz, if the total number of spurious response frequencies recorded in the step 6 and 7 does not exceed [TBD] in each assigned frequency channel, the requirements of clause 7.7 Spurious Response are applicable for the exceptions in subtest-1.
+Otherwise, the number of spurious response frequencies recorded in subtest-2 shall not exceed in each assigned frequency channel when measured using a MHz step size, the requirements of clause 7.7 Spurious Response are applicable for the exceptions in subtest-2.